 Is your refrigerator not cooling?
-Chances are you have a broken refrigerator on your hands, but if you’re in the Arlington Heights, IL area, we can help!
+Chances are you have a broken refrigerator on your hands, but we can help!

 What would you do without your refrigerator?
 Eat out every meal?
 Shop every day?

 It’s hard for us to imagine living without these modern conveniences, yet we rarely think much about them until something goes wrong.

 Knowing when something is wrong and what to do can extend the life of your refrigerator.
 But failing to spot the warning signs could lead to complete failure or costly repairs.

 Here’s how to spot a broken refrigerator and what to do about it.